To see a candidate’s results report after they've completed a coding test, click on the candidate's result entry.

 The histogram shows you how much time the candidate spent on each portion of the coding test, and when.
 So if there are 3 questions in the test and the candidate starts with the first, jumps from the second to the third, goes back and solves the second and then solves the first one, then finishes up with the third one, this will be reflected in the histogram and you’ll see how much time they spent on each.

 The Candidate's Test Score

-If a candidate doesn’t get a perfect score on a task, what does this indicate about their skill level?
+If a candidate doesn’t get a perfect score on an automated task, what does this indicate about their skill level?

 This depends on what you’re looking for, so you get to decide what constitutes a passing score for a task!
 Have a engineer at your company who has a skill level similar to what you want to hire solve the task in order to give yourself a benchmark.